 A host-agency arrangement was established in 1993 with the New Jersey Institute of Technology (NJIT), a state-funded university.
 Under a Memorandum of Understanding (MOU) which governs all aspects of the agreement, the NJTPA is an affiliate of the university.
 NJTPA staff members are employees of NJIT with the same health, education, leave accrual, collective bargaining, and pension benefits.
-The agreement is set to expire January 2022.

 Since all federal funds are reimbursable, of paramount consideration was that the host-agency have an available cash flow large enough to handle the NJTPA's annual expenses.
 All funds flow from the U.S. Department of Transportation to the New Jersey Department of Transportation (NJDOT), and from NJDOT they flow to NJIT.
-Federal transportation funds, including applicable metropolitan planning funds authorized by the "Fixing America's Surface Transportation Act" (FAST Act), are first allocated to state departments of transportation.
+Federal transportation funds, including applicable metropolitan planning funds authorized by the Infrastructure Investment and Jobs Act, are first allocated to state departments of transportation.